 The study carried out at Queen Mary University of London involved 64 participants, aged 18 to 85.
 The participants spent four weeks consuming beetroot juice.
 They were also monitored two weeks prior to the experiment, as well as two weeks after.

 Two groups were split randomly.
 One group took 250 ml of inorganic beetroot juice daily and the other group, the placebo group, took 250 ml of nitrate-free beetroot juice.

 Blood pressure levels were reduced by 8/4 mmHg for participants in the group taking inorganic beetroot juice.
 They also saw a 10 to 20% increase in their artery stiffness, dilation capacity and blood vessel widening.
 Unlike the placebo group, where there were no changes to the blood pressure, artery stiffness and blood vessel function.

 The study by the Queen Mary University of London suggests that drinking a glass of 250 ml of beetroot juice, on average, daily will reduce your blood pressure by 8/4 mmHg.
 For many of the participants, this brought their levels back to normal.
-To find out if beetroot juice can help you reduce your blood pressure it would require taking measurements automatically over a period of time.
-To learn more about automated BP readings sign-up to our Newsletter below:
+To find out if beetroot juice can help you reduce your blood pressure it would require you to take many measurements over a period of time.
+Aktiia’s device does it automatically, even in your sleep.

 Drinking beetroot juice can reduce blood pressure levels after an hour.
 After ingestion, hours later blood pressure will reach the lowest point and will continue to have an effect on the levels up to 24 hours after taking your beetroot juice.